moby/moby/docs/reference/builder.md

     COPY test relativeDir/   # adds "test" to `WORKDIR`/relativeDir/ COPY test /absoluteDir/  # adds "test" to /absoluteDir/

-All new files and directories are created with a UID and GID of 0.
+All new files and directories are created with the owner being the same user as specified by the `USER` directive.
+If the user has not been set the default is the same as `RUN`, the user with a UID and GID of 0.

 > **Note**:
 > If you build using STDIN (`docker build - < somefile`), there is no